-In the past, anytime prior to the invention of antibiotics, exposing a bone to the outside world had a reasonable chance of causing death.
-If your shoe rubbed off the skin of your toes far enough to reveal the bone inside, osteomyelitis (bone infection) was likely to occur.
+In the past, anytime prior to the invention of antibiotics, exposing a bone to the outside world would have had some chance of causing death.
+If your shoe rubbed off the skin of your toes far enough to reveal the bone inside, osteomyelitis (bone infection) could occur.
 Osteomyelitis requires strong, modern antibiotics to be resolved and without these, gangrene and death would not be a rare event.
-Fortunately though, our bodies can develop these little bursal cushions under the skin to stop this from happening.
+Fortunately though, our bodies can develop these little bursa cushions under the skin to stop this from happening.
 So, the answer to this question of ‘why’ is obviously that something hard is compressing the skin of the toes onto the bone beneath and causing trauma.
 Equally obvious is that the culprit must be your footwear.

 What should I do to treat a Bursa?